-The proposify app allows you to directly create and send a proposal from Salesforce.
+The Proposify app allows you to directly create and send a proposal from a Salesforce opportunity.
 This guide goes through the set-up process to install that app for your team to use.

-This is a feature included in our Venti plan.
-If you're not on the Venti plan and you're interested in this, reach out to our sale team.
+This is a feature included in our Business plan.
+If you're not on the Business plan and you're interested in this, reach out to our sales team.

-Installing the Salesforce Appexchange App takes up to 6 Steps:
+Installing the Salesforce Appexchange App takes 4 Steps:

 Important Things To Ask Before Starting: